govindkailas/upload-to-minio/README.md

 # upload-to-minio

 ## Getting started
-This is a simple go microservice that exposes a `upload` endpoint to upload a file to minio.
+This simple go microservice exposes an `upload` endpoint to upload a file to minio.

 ## Deploying Minio
 Official documentation on how to deploy minio is [here](https://min.io/docs/minio/kubernetes/upstream/operations/install-deploy-manage/deploy-operator-helm.html).
-For the impatients here's a quick start: `kubectl apply -f k8s/minio.yaml`
-This would create a namespace called `minio` and deploy minio in it.
+For the impatient here's a quick start: `kubectl apply -f k8s/minio.yaml` This would create a namespace called `minio` and deploy minio in it.
 The service can be accessed on port 9000.

-The default credentails are set as `minio` and `minio123`.
-Once minio is up and running we can create a bucket and upload a file to it using the `go client`
+The default credentials are set as `minio` and `minio123`.
+Once Minio is up and running we can create a bucket and upload a file to it using the `go client`

-To run the go microservice:
+## To run the go microservice:
 `go run main.go`

+This can also be deployed as a container to the k8s cluster.

 If run locally it can be accessible on port# 8080.
-Let's do a heath check: `http://localhost:8080/ping`
+Let's do a health check: `http://localhost:8080/ping`
 ```
 $ curl http://localhost:8080/ping
 {"message": "Yooh, I am alive responding pong!!"}